Determinant

-In mathematics, the determinant is a scalar value that is a function of the entries of a square matrix.
-It characterizes some properties of the matrix and the linear map represented by the matrix.
-In particular, the determinant is nonzero if and only if the matrix is invertible and the linear map represented by the matrix is an isomorphism.
-The determinant of a product of matrices is the product of their determinants (the preceding property is a corollary of this one).
+In mathematics, the determinant is a scalar-valued function of the entries of a square matrix.
+The determinant of a matrix A is commonly denoted det(A), det A, or |A|.
+Its value characterizes some properties of the matrix and the linear map represented, on a given basis, by the matrix.
+In particular, the determinant is nonzero if and only if the matrix is invertible and the corresponding linear map is an isomorphism.
+However, if the determinant is zero, the matrix is referred to as singular, meaning it does not have an inverse.